Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 In the case of live streaming, the sender is allowed to drop packets that cannot be delivered in time ({{too-late-packet-drop}}).

-The combination of pacing control and live congestion control (LiveCC), based on the input rate and an overhead for packets retransmission, helps avoid congestion during fluctuations of the source bitrate.
+The combination of pacing control and Live Congestion Control (LiveCC), based on the input rate and an overhead for packets retransmission, helps avoid congestion during fluctuations of the source bitrate.